Dr Mitchell is retiring

 Patients can also request repeat medication either by calling their local surgery when we are open and choosing option 2 or by calling our dedicated phonelines on 712358 (Gairloch) or 731599 (Aultbea) at any time.

-Coronavirus COVID-19 Shielding letters for Highest Risk patients UPDATED 9 JUNE
+Coronavirus COVID-19 Shielding highest risk patients UPDATED 9 SEPTEMBER

 NHS Inform - self isolation and self care advice for Scotland www.nhsinform.scot